zhuhaier1992/rmyscontrol/readme.md

 Positional feedback comes from motion capture system.
 ### Prerequisites
+Ubuntu20.

 Install ros2-galactic.

 Install [robomaster-ros](https://github.com/jeguzzi/robomaster_ros).

+Use system python to install all required modules, conda could cause unexpected problem like "module not found".

+Usually need to install "empy, lark" by pip.

+For yanshee control, usually need to install nest-sync*(can't remember) and google protobuf==3.20.0.
 ### Build
 Pack this repo to a folder 'src', and put it in a workspace.